AlankritaSah/TSLA-StockPrice-Forecasting/README.md

 Tesla Stock Price Prediction using FBProphet forecasting tool

 # Dataset
 The dataset used in this project is Tesla stocks history (01 September 2022 - 01 September 2023).
-The real-time data is available at Yahoo finance.com which can be downloaded for free.
+The real-time data is available at [Yahoo finance](https://finance.yahoo.com/quote/TSLA?p=TSLA&.tsrc=fin-srch) which can be downloaded for free.

 # Install
     Supported Python version